 - Office 365: E3 vs E5

-Ok, now that we've gotten that out of the way below are videos and descriptions of the additional features you get with Microsoft 365 that you don't have access to when just buying Office 365.
+Ok, now that we've gotten the groundwork laid, we'll move on to the following videos and descriptions of the additional features you get with Microsoft 365 (that you don't have access to when just buying Office 365)

 Enterprise Mobility + Security (EMS)

-EMS is suite of 6 products that make it easier to centrally manage identities, data, and devices across an organization, while staying secure from cyber attacks.
+EMS is suite of 6 products that make it easier to centrally manage identities, data, and devices across an organization, all while staying secure from cyber attacks.
 Below I offer a high-level overview of these features.
-For an in-depth dive read our other blog post, What is Microsoft EMS? and for even further reading, check out Microsoft EMS E3 vs E5.
+For an in-depth dive read our other blog post, What is Microsoft EMS? and for a comparison of EMS offerings, check out Microsoft EMS E3 vs E5.

 Azure Active Directory

 You may not even know you're using Azure AD, it runs in the background of Office 365 and Microsoft 365.
 It is the technology that manages the identities of all of your users, a.k.a. the thing that checks whether the credentials you wrote are correct or incorrect after you click 'log in' to access an account or an app.